cypress-io/cypress/docs/source/faq/index.md

 All of these technologies together are coordinated and enable Cypress to work, which extends its capabilities far outside of the browser sandbox.
 Without these, Cypress would not work at all.
 For the vast majority of your web development, Cypress will work just fine, and already **does** work.

-## {% fa fa-question-circle green %} We use WebSockets, will Cypress work with that?
+## {% fa fa-angle-right %} We use WebSockets, will Cypress work with that?

 Yes.